-DWH: What has been the biggest challenge you have had to overcome together?
+What has been the biggest challenge you have had to overcome together?

 C & J: The most significant challenge is trying to remember that our love is not political.
 Bermuda has been in the news lately for its stance on same-sex marriage.
-Last year the government legalized same-sex marriage but only a few short months later reversed its decision making it illegal again.
+Last year the government legalized same-sex marriage.
+But, only a few short months later reversed its decision making it illegal again.
 The repeal was challenged in the supreme court, and once again, the decision to legalize same-sex marriage was upheld.
 The government has once again taken steps to fight the supreme court’s decision.

 With this political climate surrounding same-sex relationships, it is hard to keep our relationship and our love non-political.
 Even a simple act, such as holding hands while walking down the street, can feel like we are making a statement.

-DWH: Tell us your favorite thing about one another
+Tell us your favorite thing about one another

 C: My favorite thing about Jenaya is this little smile she makes when is she tired.
 Her eyes get heavy, and she starts to get really giddy and laughs at everything I say even when I am not that funny.
 Her smile takes up her entire face and is so genuine and full of love.

-J: My favorite thing about Cassie is that she forces me out of my comfort zone and gets me to try new things.
+J: My favorite thing about Cassie is that she forces me out of my comfort zone.
+She gets me to try new things.
 We are continually exploring new places and trying new things.
 Before dating her, I never tried wine or sushi or went to half the places we do together now.
 Although sometimes I don’t want to leave my comfort zone, it is nice to know that we explore new things together.

-DWH: What’s in the future for you both?
+What’s in the future for you both?

 C & J: Travel!
 We want to see as much of the world as we can before we settle down and consider marriage and kids.
-Both of our bucket lists seem to be getting longer and longer, but we have a built-in travel buddy in each other!
+Both of our bucket lists seem to be getting longer and longer.
+But, we have a built-in travel buddy in each other!

 Photography Look Imaginary